 - Lava lamps, halogen lamps and all lamps with paper shades.
 Never cover any light with any material that prevents the free flow of air around the bulb.

 Housing Staff members, who in the course of their duties are confronted with violations of University policy, are obligated to report them.
-Housing and University Staff members, including Student Staff and Facilities Staff, are not expected to tolerate abuse in the performance of their duties; therefore, the harassment of any Staff may result in disciplinary action.
+Housing staff members include Residence Life Coordinators, Assistant Residence Life Coordinators, resident assistants, community, facilities staff, housekeeping, and desk workers.
+The harassment of any housing staff members may result in disciplinary action.

 In the interest of safety and security, residents are prohibited from giving their room key and/or access cards to anyone else to use.
 Keys are not to be duplicated under any circumstances.
 It is the responsibility of residents to report and pay for the replacement of any lost or stolen keys.

-You and the Housing & Residential Education Facilities Maintenance staff share responsibility to maintain your room and the buildings.
+Housing & Residential Education Facilities Maintenance staff strives to provide the best living environment for all residents.
+The Maintenance staff and residents share responsibility to maintain all rooms and buildings.
 Your responsibilities include:

 - Maintaining the condition of your room and its contents,